mmitch/fritz/README.md

 what
 ----

-The Fritz library is a set of Perl modules to communicate with an AVM Fritz!Box (and possibly other routers as well) via the TR-064 protocol.
+Net::Fritz is a set of Perl modules to communicate with an AVM Fritz!Box (and possibly other routers as well) via the TR-064 protocol.
 The AVM Fritz!Box is a popular home router family in Germany (and beyond).